Attraction-enhanced emergence of friction in colloidal matter

-We synthesize OCULI particles of diameter $\sigma=3.0 \mu$m (see Methods) following procedures detailed in Ref.~\cite{yanagishima2021particle}.
-A short-ranged attractive interactions is introduced between the particles by adding non-adsorbing polystyrene polymers (estimated radius of gyration $R_g\approx 105$nm~\cite{vincent1990calculation}, see Methods), where the strength of the attractive interactions is varied via the polymer concentration $c_p$~\cite{asakura1954interaction,asakura1958interaction}.
-The attractive OCULI particles are suspended in a density- and refractive index-matching organic solvent mixture and imaged using 3D confocal microscopy (see Methods).
+We synthesize OCULI particles of diameter $\sigma=3.0 \mu$m following procedures detailed in Ref.~\cite{yanagishima2021particle}.
+While these particles appear optically smooth under light microscopy, high-resolution scanning electron microscopy reveals a surface roughness of approximately 50 nm (see SM~\cite{SM}), characterized by a broad distribution of asperity sizes ($\approx 20-100$ nm).
+A short-ranged attractive depletion interaction is introduced between the particles by adding non-adsorbing polystyrene polymers (estimated radius of gyration $R_g\approx 105$nm~\cite{vincent1990calculation}), where the strength of the attractive interactions is varied via the polymer concentration $c_p$~\cite{asakura1954interaction,asakura1958interaction}.
+These depletion interactions are entropic in nature and arise solely due to excluded-volume effects and \emph{not} from direct surface-surface interactions, which is why we refer to them as `attractive' interactions rather than `adhesive'.
+The attractive OCULI particles are suspended in a density- and refractive index-matching organic solvent mixture and imaged using 3D confocal microscopy.
+More details regarding the colloidal system, attractive interactions, and confocal microscopy experiments are provided in the SM~\cite{SM}.
 Typical images of the resulting colloidal gel are shown in Fig.~\ref{fig:fig1}(a1, a2) for different length scales, and a 3D reconstruction of the imaged volume is shown in Fig.~\ref{fig:fig1}(b).
 These colloidal gels, which are comprised of colloidal particles aggregated into a space-spanning network structure~\cite{dinsmore2002direct,dinsmore2006microscopic,lu2008gelation}, feature rich structural heterogeneity~\cite{van2017linking,whitaker2019colloidal}, making them an ideal system to investigate the relation between local structure and frictional effects at the particle level in colloidal matter.